Supporting Teachers • Promoting Learning

 Clearly not all of the hallmarks of musical achievement can be assessed in an exam room, or from a video.
 But some certainly can.
 Many of my own students have found ABRSM exams a useful and positive experience in the past, although it is worth noting that I have used them in the context of a broader education, and taking care not to overemphasise their importance.

-Alongside this, I believe that ABRSM need to significantly reform the way they give feedback to candidates.
+Alongside this, I believe that ABRSM need to reconsider the way they give feedback to candidates.
 Their wonderful panel of examiners, many of whom seem restless under the present regime, should in my view be set free to share their considerable musical insights and experience in ways which better support learning, so motivating players more positively and effectively.

 And alongside reforming the graded exams, I have no doubt at all that we should more consciously be celebrating those musical achievements which exams don’t provide a summative assessment of.
 Can we as parents and teachers look for more opportunity to recognise and celebrate musical achievements with constructive praise that genuinely fosters motivation?